Prepregnancy genetic screening

 Today, it is customary for OB/GYNs to recommend prepregnancy genetic screening (also called carrier screening) to their patients as part of routine prepregnancy counseling.
-Shady Grove Fertility is also an advocate of genetic screening when planning for pregnancy, and offers genetic screening for more than 100 different diseases and syndromes.
-Shady Grove Fertility strongly recommends prepregnancy genetic screening due to its benefits to patients and their future children.
-The insights gained by testing both partners offer the ability to identify possible genetic diseases that may be passed on to future offspring.
-If a genetic disease is found, the couple has the option to use in vitro fertilization (IVF) with preimplantation genetic diagnosis (PGD) to avoid passing that disease onto their child(ren).
+Shady Grove Fertility advocates for genetic screening when planning for pregnancy, and offers genetic screening for more than 100 different diseases and syndromes.

 Prepregnancy genetic screening tests gene mutations that fall into each of these three categories: